solita/solita.github.com/readme.md

 9. Type in: `bundle exec foreman start`
 10. Open browser to: http://localhost:4000/

+### Option D, Using podman

+[Podman](https://podman.io/) is a by-default secure and daemonless OCI runtime, which facilitates the use of rootless containers, offering much higher security posture compared to a default Docker setup.

+Podman is a drop-in replacement for the Docker CLI, so it is really easy to substitute existing docker-scripts to use podman.

+    alias docker=podman

 ## Development

 For development, you need Ruby and Jekyll.
 If you want to tweak the CSS, you need Compass.
 Also, if you want to make stuff easier, install foreman.